GALLEY BEGGAR SCHOOL

 The ‘Critical reading, critical writing’ course will be taught be Galley Beggar co-director and Guardian journalist Sam Jordison.
 Places will be limited to 20 people per class, and the course will run for a six-month period, with six classes to a course (running for two hours per session).
-For the spring course (beginning February 2018), the books we’ll be studying are:
+For the autumn course (beginning November 2018), the books we’ll be studying are:

-- The Passion, by Jeanette Winterson (Class 1)
+- White Noise by Don DeLillo (Class 1)

 Fees and places.
 The course cost is £150 and spaces are limited to 20 people.* To read more and book a place on the course, click on the links below:

 *Low-earner spaces.
 One place per course will be made freely available to a writer on a low-income.
 We do not ask for proof of income or any other information (we want to respect your right to privacy), and in the first instance you should simply email email@example.com, with ‘Critical reading’ in the subject line.
 Do be advised that these sessions, again, will be offered on a first come, first serve basis, and are likely to fill up swiftly.